shadowoff09/whisper/README.md

 ## Setting Up

-To be able to run this app you NEED to this steps:
+To be able to run this app you NEED to do this steps:

 <details><summary>Install Dependencies</summary>
 <p>